ocodo/ocodo-svg-modelines/README.md

 Visit https://github.com/railwaycat/homebrew-emacsmacport for more info.

+Emacs homebrew builds which are not Emacs-Mac-Port will function as the Linux builds described below.

-On Linux and other *nix, build Emacs 25.x from source (Emacs git HEAD from savannah.) librsvg support should include loading external resources in SVG, which is used by these modelines. (older versions do not support external resource loading.)
+On Linux and other *nix, Emacs 25.x is supposed to be getting a fix to allow loading external resources in SVG, which are used by these modelines.

+However, current and older versions do not support external resource loading, so you will not see the mustachioed banana and other colorful stuff.

+To mitigate this, I will be migrating externally loaded image to internal elisp based resources in v 0.1.1 (coming soon!) to support a wider range of builds.

 ## Problems or Suggestions